HomeWhite Papers › Leadership & Team

 Chapter 1 — What is capital leakage in a restaurant, really?

-Capital leakage is product or cash that leaves the business without generating recorded sales, and it rarely arrives as spectacular theft: it's a drip of 2 to 5 EBITDA points that no one audits.
+Capital leakage: product or cash that leaves the business without a recorded sale.
+It is rarely a spectacular heist.
+It is, almost always, a drip of 2 to 5 EBITDA points nobody audits.

 Chapter 2 — Non-operational shrinkage: what inflates variance with no clear cause